THE HONEY-MAN: Chris

 Jamie is my only child and the most perfect thing in my imperfect life; and that outcome is only by the grace of God.
 For the most part, she was a compliant child with a heart that wanted to please.
 Sadly, she suffered many of the consequences of my imperfect life choices but refused to let it bring defeat.
 I dub her my ‘warrior child’.

-At age seven Olivia redefines the word ‘Beotch’ and all things pink.
-She accurately represents age seven going on sixteen.
+At age thirteen Olivia loves softball and volleyball.
 In one breath she personifies everything sweet and innocent, but can grow horns in a matter of minutes.
 She challenges you daily and would willingly skip adolescence to be part of the “Austin & Ally” teen years.

-Yet, she still remains a little girl at heart with her silky blanket, stuffed animals and thumb-sucking.
-She loves to draw, write, read and dreams of one day being on American Idol.
-Olivia is extremely creative and I see a future for her in fashion or interior design.
-I am assured her magnetic personality, tenacity and striking looks will knock down any obstacles she may face in life.
+Yet, she still remains a little girl at heart with her silky blanket, stuffed animals and hair-twirling.
+She loves to draw, write, bake apple cakes and dreams of one day being a teacher.
+Olivia is extremely creative and I believe her magnetic personality, tenacity and striking looks and love for Jesus will knock down any obstacles she may face in life.

-He loves to design things and could possibly be a fourth generation engineer in the Marks family.
-He has two dreams, to become a software engineer that develops new game characters and to be a missionary.
+He has signed up to take classes during high school that will work toward an electrical trade license.
+Loves to design things and could possibly be a fourth generation engineer in the Marks family.
+His other dreams is to be a missionary.

 Fischer is the only grandchild who folds his clothes when asked, helps with laundry and places his dirty clothes in the hamper after checking pant pockets.
 He loves to do kitchen experiments that include assorted spices, herbs and untold things gathered from outdoors.